zanderarnao/Twitter-Hate-Speech/hate-speech-report.md

 We are dealing with three variables here: `consensus`, `class`, and `tweet`.
 The labeling of “hate speech” vs. “offensive language” is crucial for this analysis, so we will briefly dig into the patterns of content labeling.
-First, I communicate the share of content in each category.
+First, I explore the share of content in each category.

 ``` r